SupplyFrame/hackaday-belgrade/README.md

 This project represents the source code of the conference homepage, along with it's <a href="https://github.com/SupplyFrame/hackaday-belgrade/tree/master/public/belgrade/javascripts">interactive cellular automata game.</a>

-Feel free to fork and expand on the idea!
+Feel free to fork this project and expand on the idea!